-The ICT Strategy defined within this document seeks to accomplish the following five part vision aligned with the Corporate Plan, and the ICT mission statement of Economy, Efficiency and Effectiveness:
+The ICT Strategy defined within this document seeks to accomplish the following five part vision aligned with the

+Corporate Plan, and the ICT mission statement of Economy, Efficiency and Effectiveness:

-- ICT as an enabler for efficiency savings and service improvements. - 2 Responding in a flexible and agile way to customer needs, with emphasis on digital by design / channel shift through automation and enabling of online and self-service. - 3 Standardisation of strategies, policies, processes and technologies to enable good practice operation and partnership/shared service opportunities. - 4 Modern architecture enabling efficient operation and supporting the agile/flexible working culture - 5 Robust arrangements for business continuity, information governance and security.
+- 1 ICT as an enabler for efficiency savings and service improvements. - Responding in a flexible and agile way to customer needs, with emphasis on digital by design / channel shift through automation and enabling of online and self-service. - 3 Standardisation of strategies, policies, processes and technologies to enable good practice operation. - 4 Modern architecture enabling efficient operation and supporting the agile/flexible working culture - 6 Robust arrangements for business continuity, information governance and security.